EXPLAIN PLAN

 types Annotate each subplan with its inferred type.

-filter pushdown Private preview For each source, include a pushdown field that explains which filters can be pushed down.
+filter pushdown (on by default) For each source, include a pushdown field that explains which filters can be pushed down to the storage layer.

 Note that most modifiers are currently only supported for the AS TEXT output.